6 Ways Solar Electricity Can Save You Money

 The common misconception is that solar power is “free” energy – it’s more accurate to say that a solar setup allows companies to forward buy electricity when they pay the upfront installation costs.
 When calculated over the course of a solar panel’s expected lifespan, however, the cost is an impressive 5p per unit, compared to 14 or 15p for grid-sourced energy.

 This figure includes ongoing maintenance for the panels themselves, however, so there’s no need to factor in unexpected repair or maintenance costs in coming years.
-On top of this, solar panels arguably demand less maintenance, and with no moving parts may need only occasional upkeep like panel cleaning to preserve optimal function for their full lifespan – which could be anywhere from 25 to 50 years.
+On top of this, solar panels arguably demand less maintenance, and with no moving parts may need only occasional upkeep like solar panel cleaning to preserve optimal function for their full lifespan – which could be anywhere from 25 to 50 years.

 Save on potential electricity cost inflation